Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 At high temperatures, the parchment paper will turn dark brown.
 We understand that cooking at low temperatures can overcook the toppings, making the crust limp and soggy.

-Can You Cook Pizza On Parchment Paper?
+Can You Cook Pizza Dough On Parchment Paper?

 You can effortlessly cook your pizza on parchment paper to transfer it to the oven.